 My kids especially love apples, peeled and sliced.
 If you’re worried about your apples turning brown, don’t be!
 Just mix a cup of water with 1-2 teaspoons of lemon juice and “wash” your apples with it.
 It should keep them from browning.

 My kids especially love Larabars and EnviroKidz crispy bars.
 These are nice because they are filling without having to mess with a sandwich.

 Yes I know, not terribly healthy but so nice to have around!
 Sweet potato chips are also wonderful, lower carb, and filling!

 Muffins are substantial enough to replace a sandwich and so easy to stick in a little baggie or container to transport.
-Some of our favorites are my Pumpkin Chocolate Chip Muffins and Sweet Corn Muffins.
-They hold together well and travel well, too!
+Try out some of Linda’s muffin recipes.

 These are just a few of our usual accompaniments on a day out with the kiddos.
 Feel free to add a comment with some of your favorite ideas as well!